Near Reserve in Catron County, New Mexico — The American Mountains (Southwest)

 Located in the San Francisco Valley, Reserve was named upper San Francisco Plaza by its original Hispanic settlers in 1874.
 The name was later changed to Reserve in recognition of the U.S. Forest Service headquarters located here.
 Apaches made frequent attacks on the community, which lay within Apache hunting lands.

 Topics.
 This historical marker is listed in these topic lists: Hispanic Americans • Native Americans • Settlements & Settlers.

 Location.
 33° 41.507′ N, 108° 51.688′ W. Marker is near Reserve, New Mexico, in Catron County.
 Marker is at the intersection of U.S. 180 at milepost 20.7 and State Road 12, on the right when traveling north on U.S. 180.
 Touch for map.
 Marker is in this post office area: Reserve NM 87830, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 7 miles of this marker, measured as the crow flies.
 A different marker also named Reserve (approx. 6 miles away); Elfego Baca (approx. 6.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 614 times since then and 19 times this year.
+It was originally submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 673 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.